-Load dynamic content into your layouts and create site-wide templates for categories and articles using the YOOtheme Pro page builder.
+Load dynamic content into your layouts and create site-wide templates for categories, tags, user and articles using the YOOtheme Pro page builder.

 YOOtheme Pro allows you to load content, which is managed in Joomla, from the database into your layouts.
 This can be the article's title or featured image.
 Whenever that content changes, it will be automatically updated across your entire website.
 This is not limited to article fields.
 Any content from Joomla can be loaded into your layouts.